opf/openproject/README.md

 ├── openproject-documents
 ```

-Replace the openproject-document ``gemfile.plugins`` entry with the following:
+Replace the openproject-document ``Gemfile.plugins`` entry with the following:

 ```
 gem "openproject-documents", path: "../openproject-documents"